1. the capacity to recover quickly from difficulties; toughness.

 Resilience … it’s something I know a bit about.
 And as I can say this without doubting how it comes across, it tells me how much I’ve developed it in recent years.

 What actually kept spinning around and around my head was what did she know about my life?
 How did she feel able to judge my resilience?
 Did she know that out of work I was coping with my Mum’s recent cancer diagnosis, my two young and demanding children, my wavering self doubt, my recovery from post-natal depression, my constant worry about juggling mummy-hood vs my quiet ambition at work.
-How could she say that without any true understanding about me or my life?
+What was going through my mind was how could she say that without any true understanding about me or my life?

 So between then and now, I decided that I would never, ever put myself in a situation where I allowed someone to judge me in that way again, but most importantly, I promised myself that I would look after me, and that if anyone did chose to judge me in that way it would be more of a ‘water off a duck’s back’ reaction than a crying on the loo reaction.
 So that’s what I did.